 Individual therapy is a one-on-one form of therapy that is focused on working through a person's unique set of emotions, struggles, thought patterns, and experiences.
-Individual counselling sessions can take place once a week for months or even years, and are beneficial during every stage of addiction recovery.
+Individual counselling sessions can take place weekly for months or even years and is beneficial during every stage of recovery.

 Dual Diagnosis Treatment

-Individual counselling can also be used in dual diagnosis treatment for mental health concerns that present alongside substance use, such as anxiety, depression, or PTSD.
+Individual counselling can also be used in dual diagnosis treatment for mental health concerns such as anxiety, depression, bipolar or PTSD.

 The Benefits of Individual Therapy in Addiction Recovery:

 - Provides individualised treatment unique to your history, experiences, and struggles

 - Encourages you to develop a greater understanding of yourself and how you connect with the world around you